USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: ICON, BCON, CCTM

-The CMAQ grid description file (**GRIDDESC**) is an ASCII file that contains two sections: a horizontal coordinate section, and grid description section.
-The GRIDDESC file is generated automatically with MCIP; alternatively, GRIDDESC can be created using a text editor.
+The CMAQ grid description file (**GRIDDESC**) is an ASCII file that contains two sections: a horizontal coordinate section, and domain description section.
+The GRIDDESC file is generated automatically by MCIP; alternatively, GRIDDESC can be created using a text editor.

-The horizontal coordinate section consists of text records that provide the coordinate-system name, the map projection, and descriptive parameters that are relevant to the projection type (e.g. longitude for coordinate system center)
+The horizontal coordinate section consists of text records that provide the coordinate-system name, the map projection, and descriptive parameters that define the projection.
+This section is used to provide projection information that is used by a family of nested domains, where the coordinate-system name is shared by each of the domains.

 The grid description section consists of text records that indicate the grid name, related coordinate-system name (i.e., which GRIDDESC horizontal coordinate name that is defined in the previous section that is applied to this grid), and descriptive parameters for the coordinates of the lower-left corner of the grid, grid cell size, number of columns, and rows.
-For a typical CMAQ application, both "dot-point" and "cross-point" grids are defined in the GRIDDESC file; these grids are topological duals in the sense that the vertices (corners) of one correspond to the cell-centers of the other.
-There are at most 32 coordinate systems and 256 grids listed in one of these files.
-These files are small enough to be archived easily with a study and have a sufficiently simple format that new ones can easily be constructed "by hand."
+There are at most 32 coordinate systems and 256 grids that can be listed in one of these files.
+These files are small enough to be archived easily with a study and have a sufficiently simple format that can easily be constructed "by hand."
+The elements of the GRIDDESC files are typically included with the metadata for the output files in the CMAQ system.

 An example of a GRIDDESC file is shown below: